 Private student finance platforms may factor in your future earnings potential when calculating your loan, something which isn’t done on government loans.

-This will tend to be calculated according to information you supply about your financial background, as well as starting salary data about your subject and institution from third party sources, such as student employability reports.
+This will tend to be calculated according to the information you supply about your financial background, as well as starting salary data about your subject and institution from third-party sources, such as student employability reports.

 Financial Conduct Authority